sixcious/url-incrementer/README.md

 This is the first extension/app I ever made, so it's important to me 100% that you are happy with it.
 If there's anything you don't like, please let me know and I'll try my hardest to fix it in the next version.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 Coming Soon in Version 5.4 (TBD)
+- 5 New Features!
-- New Feature: Save URL Profiles/Patterns.
-URLI can now remember different URL patterns and intervals you set.
-You can check the save checkbox if you want to save a URL Profile while in the Popup UI Setup.
-To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high number of iterations.
-Not even URLI can figure out the URLs!
+- New Feature: Save URLs - URLI can now finally remember your favorite URL patterns and intervals you set so you don't have to go into Setup each time.
+It's completely optional ("opt-in"), you can check the Save checkbox if you want to save a URL Profile.
+To protect your privacy to the highest standard, URLs will be saved just like the industry standard is for saving passwords: as cryptographic hashes.
+We use the PBKDF2 algorithm with an HMAC SHA-512, a randomly generated salt, and a high number of iterations.
-- New Feature: "The Incrementer's Toolkit" - 1: Open a range of up to 100 incremented tabs in your browser or 2: Generate a list of incremented URL links for easy navigation!
+- New Feature: "The Incrementer's Toolkit" - 1.
+Open a range of up to 100 incremented tabs in your browser or 2.
+Generate a list of incremented URL links and download them as an HTML file for easy navigation!
-- New Feature: Repeat Mode for AUTO: Loops back to the starting URL and repeats!
+- New Feature: AUTO Repeat Mode - Loops back to the starting URL and repeats!
+- New Feature: Custom URLs - Enter a list of your favorite URLs and have URLI go to them.
+Increment takes you to the next URL, Decrement takes you to the previous URL.
+Works with AUTO so you can TRULY have a custom web page slideshow, and you can loop through them... repeatedly with repeat mode!
-- New Feature: Randomize Sequence: Shuffles the next URLs you'll see in random order, like shuffling a deck of cards.
-Works in normal, AUTO, or Toolkit modes.
+- New Feature: Shuffle URLs - Shuffles the next URLs you'll see in random order, like shuffling a deck of cards!
+Works in Normal, AUTO, Custom URL, and Toolkit modes.
 Uses the Durstenfeld algorithm to perform the shuffling in O(n) time.
 - Error Skipping Improvement: Reduced redirect false alarms by maintaining the current state with the server (added "credentials same-origin" to the fetch request)
 - Bug fix: Now ensuring the toolbar icon and the Internal Shortcuts declarativeContent rule are correctly re-set when the extension first starts as opposed to when the extension just updates (e.g. covers a Chrome bug use-case when the declarativeContent rule is lost when the extension is simply disabled and re-enabled)
 - Bug fix: popup.html and options.html rewritten in valid HTML 5